xpdota/guide-scratch/3pty/LogGuide.md

 where C is 0x40.
 The total damage is calculated as D A (B-D) as three bytes together interpreted as an integer.

 For example, `424E400F` becomes `0F 42 (4E - OF = 3F)` => `0F 42 3F` => 999999

+#### Status Effects

+The leftmost two bytes of the "damage" portion are the status effect ID.

+The rest depends on the exact status effect.

+For DoTs and the like, the middle two bytes of the "flags" indicate the damage lowbyte and crit lowbyte (one fixed decimal point, i.e. 200 = 20% crit, but overflows at 25.6%).

+For mitigations, the second byte from the right in the flags is a damage taken modifier (e.g. a 10% mit will come as -10, i.e. 246 or 0xF6).

 #### Ability Examples